The Long, Uneasy Wait Is Over: Parties, Protests And Solemn Silence Greet Brexit

 "This is the moment when the dawn breaks and the curtain goes up on a new act," the prime minister is expected to say in his prepared remarks.
 "It is a moment of real national renewal and change."

 Few have tied their political fortunes more closely to Brexit than Johnson, one of the principal leaders of the 2016 campaign to leave the EU.
-The prominent "Brexiteer" resigned as foreign secretary in 2018 to signal his disgust with the withdrawal agreement reached by former Prime Minister Theresa May, then replaced her as premier after she stepped down.
+The prominent "Brexiteer" resigned as foreign secretary in 2018 to signal his disgust with the withdrawal agreement reached by Prime Minister Theresa May and then replaced her after she stepped down.

 Johnson's early tenure was marked by a string of defeats as he tried to push for a departure, one way or another, but his attempts to "Get Brexit Done" grew much easier with a landslide victory in last month's parliamentary elections.

 Still, even as Brexit supporters gathered for parties in London and across the country, not everyone is cheering the prime minister's hard-won victory lap Friday — far from it, in fact.
-Hours before the deadline, throngs of pro-EU demonstrators gathered on Downing Street and near the houses of Parliament in Westminster to register their objections to the coming divorce.
+Hours before the deadline, throngs of pro-EU demonstrators gathered on Downing Street and near the Houses of Parliament in Westminster to register their objections to the coming divorce.

 Farther north, in Edinburgh, Scottish First Minister Nicola Sturgeon laid out her own objections Friday — and made the case why those objections warrant a second independence referendum for Scotland, roughly 5 1/2 years after voters decided to remain in the U.K.